band/bashlibs/WhatIsDifferent.md

         : todo: factor this function into three parts;

-   The null command deserves an [entire chapter](./TheNullCommand.html).
+   The null command deserves an [[TheNullCommand|entire chapter]].

-6. A `smart file` is a function returning an object, such as a file or directory, another function or a list of these.
+6. A `smart file` is a function returning an object, such as a file or directory, another function, or a list of these.
 An example

        `smartpair () { ${*:-echo} $HOME/lib/{smart,pair}; }`